-The solar arrays and transportation routes were plotted using an interactive Google map, and site-specific data was entered into the software prior to modelling.
+The solar arrays, transportation routes, and dwellings were plotted using an interactive Google map, and site-specific data was entered into the software prior to modelling.
 The following sections provide details of the parameters specified for the analysis calculations in the GlareGauge software.